brave/browser-laptop/README.md

 ### OSX:

-From within brave-browser you can create a .app file for distribution.
+From within brave-browser you can create a .app file for distribution:

     npm run build-darwin

+After the .app file is built you can create a dmg with:

+    npm run installer-dwarwin

+### Windows 7,8,10 x64:

+To create a folder with the app .exe and all dependencies:

+    npm run build-win64

+After the above folder is created, you can create an NSIS based installer with:

-    npm run package
+    npm run installer-win64

 ### Other platforms:

-Packaging is not implemented yet for other platforms.
+Packaging is not implemented yet for other platforms, but it would be simple for linux.

 ## Developer Tools